jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

     # Exceptions seen

-  the test passes because :ref:`the call to the function<how to call a function with input>` matches its :ref:`definition<how to make a function that takes input>`
+  the test passes because :ref:`the call to the function<how to call a function with input>` matches its :ref:`definition<how to make a function that takes input>`.

 * I remove the commented lines